Last Updated on March 26, 2021 by Shaun Snapp

 Savers also have the option of turning to commission-based advisers who may not be fiduciaries.
 These advisers are only required to make investments on your behalf that are “suitable” for your needs.
 That means that while the investments your adviser chooses could be appropriate for your financial goals, you could end up paying him more money in commissions and other fees than if you had hired a fiduciary.”

 The financial advising industry has repeatedly fought against the law requiring financial advisors to be fiduciaries.
 The reason is quite simple.
-Financials firms want to continue to make the most money off of those they advise, which means putting them into investment vehicles that primarily benefit the financial advisor.
+Financial firms want to continue to make the most money off of those they advise, which means putting them into investment vehicles that primarily benefit the financial advisor.

 Are IT Departments Fiduciaries?